graphql-nexus/nexus-decorators/README.md

 **WIP / Prototype (do not use in production)**

 Experimental support for using Nexus schema construction with decorator syntax.
-Currently requires TypeScript & `experimentalDecorators: true`.
+Currently requires decorators to be enabled, by either TS's `experimentalDecorators: true`, or using Babel's [plugin-proposal-decorators](https://babeljs.io/docs/en/babel-plugin-proposal-decorators)

 ### Goals